slowgold05/fintech-trading-risk-engine/readme.txt

 This repository contains a secure, backend-focused fintech trading system implemented using **FastAPI**, **SQLAlchemy**, **Alembic**, and **MySQL**.
 The application supports authenticated trading, FIFO-based accounting, portfolio valuation, and a rule-driven risk engine.

-The project is designed to emphasize **security, correctness, and auditability**, aligning with real-world financial system expectations.
+The project is designed to emphasise **security, correctness, and auditability**, aligning with real-world financial system expectations.

 ---